leto1210/z390-Hack/Software.md

 ---
 Setup for a iMac 19,1 with OpenCore v080

-Big Sur version 11.6.5 with AMD Vega native support
+Monterey version 12.4 with AMD Vega native support

 * Jump to [Explain ACPI](./config_explain_ACPI.md)
 * Jump to [Explain BOOT](./config_explain_BOOT.md)